-- 2. Right-click Hardware types folder under your chosen library, and select Insert/Replace Hardware Type(s). - 3.
-Browse and select the device capability description file (for example a .gsd file) you want to add as hardware and click Open.
-(See also Supported Device Capability Description Files on page 101). - 4.
+- 7. Browse and select the device capability description file (for example a .gsd file) you want to add as hardware and click Open.
+(See also Supported Device Capability Description Files on page 120). - 8.
 The Device Import Wizard starts.
 Follow the instructions in the wizard.